krharsh17/greetfans/README.md

-3. Platform Public URL [http://localhost:3000/p/mission-coffee-co](http://localhost:3000/p/mission-coffee-co) will have a list of Products once user add new product by clicking "Add New" from Dashboard.
+3. Platform Public URL [http://localhost:3000/p/mission-coffee-co](http://localhost:3000/p/mission-coffee-co) will have a list of Products once user add new product by clicking "Add New" from Dashboard[http://localhost:3000/dashboard](http://localhost:3000/dashboard).
 Each product is displayed with Product Name, Price, and "Buy Now" Button.
 Right now click "Buy Now" Button is directly going to the checkout page, Need to change checkout route from "Product description Page".

-P. Implement Product description Page with url route[http://localhost:3000/p/mission-coffee-co/products/{ProductName}](http://localhost:3000/p/mission-coffee-co/products/{ProductName}) for each product with "Buy Now" button.
+P. Implement Product description Page with url route [http://localhost:3000/p/mission-coffee-co/products/{ProductName}](http://localhost:3000/p/mission-coffee-co/products/{ProductName}) for each product with "Buy Now" button.

 ```
 Hint: you can use existing code for "buy now" functionality which is available in Products Page (http://localhost:3000/p/mission-coffee-co/products)